Baltimore Rock Opera Society: Gründlehämmer (2014)

-From March to April 2014 at 2640 Space in Baltimore, MD, The Torpedo Factory Art Center in Alexandria, VA and The Ruba Club in Philadelphia, BROS re-imagined and transformed their original production, Gründlehämmer.
+From March to April 2014, at 2640 Space in Baltimore, MD, The Torpedo Factory Art Center in Alexandria, VA, and The Ruba Club in Philadelphia, BROS reimagined and transformed their original production, Gründlehämmer.
 This remount was again directed by Aran Keating.

 Convergence Maximus

-In November 2014 at 2640 Space in Baltimore, BROS collaborated with the Concert Artists of Baltimore (CAB) on Convergence Maximus, to produce a mix of classical greats such as Tchaikovsky's Violin Concerto and select songs from past BROS shows such as Valhella.
+In November 2014 at 2640 Space in Baltimore, BROS collaborated with the Concert Artists of Baltimore (CAB) on Convergence Maximus to produce a mix of classical greats, such as Tchaikovsky's Violin Concerto, and select songs from past BROS shows, such as Valhella.
 These were arranged to include CAB's professional orchestra and choir.

 Rock Opera 6-Pack

-The BROS "Brothership", a converted 1988 Saab 900, which first premiered at Baltimore Artscape festival in July 2010.
+The BROS "Brothership", a converted 1988 Saab 900, which first premiered at the Baltimore Artscape festival in July 2010.

 The Rock Opera 6-Pack debuted in May 2015 at the Creative Alliance in Baltimore.
-The 6-pack was a new format for the BROS: a collection of six one-act rock operas, 25 minutes each, split into two weekends.
+The 6-pack was a new format for the BROS: a collection of six one-act rock operas, 25 minutes each, performed over two weekends.
 "A" Weekend featured Determination of Azimuth, Revival, and Sidelines.
 "B" Weekend featured Battle at Apple Crossing, Legend of Jessie Jean, and RATS!

-At Artscape 2015, the 6-Pack was remounted in BROCEAN CITY located on Charles Street.
-BROCEAN CITY not only featured the five of the 6-pack, but included local bands, puppet shows, and air guitar battles atop the BRÖTHERSHIP, a converted 1988 Saab 900.
+At Artscape 2015, the 6-Pack was remounted in BROCEAN CITY, located on Charles Street.
+BROCEAN CITY not only featured five of the 6-pack but also included local bands, puppet shows, and air guitar battles atop the BRÖTHERSHIP, a converted 1988 Saab 900.